« Go back or View all posts

 A common recommendation for points based-based programs is that customers receive one percent back on the amount of money they spend.
 However, you should also consider things like what your competitors are offering as well as your profit margin.

 The reward also needs to be something the customer wants.
 A good example of this is a coffee shop that offers free coffee to customers who collect ten stamps.
 The owner of the shop knows that the customer finds value in the reward because they have already bought ten of the same product.

 You should also take into consideration your customers and your brand.
 If you are a high-end brand with financially well-off customers, offering low-value freebies or cashback may not be particularly attractive.
 Doing so could even cheapen your brand.
 Instead, think about using a tiered program that gives customers VIP benefits.

-A great example this is the EIP Program run by designer fashion store Net-a-Porter and Mr Porter.
+A great example is the EIP Program run by designer fashion store Net-a-Porter and Mr Porter.
 EIP members get direct access to a personal shopper, as well as advance previews of clothes and sales.